7 Safety Tips for a Terrific Tailgating Experience

 Image: Kampus Production, Pexels

-Let’s face it, tailgaters are notorious for having too much to drink.
-If your tailgating party includes alcohol, be sure to have one or more designated drivers.
+Let’s face it: tailgaters are notorious for having too much to drink.
+If your party includes alcohol, be sure to have one or more designated drivers.

-A few tips will make things go smoothly:
+Here are a few tips to help things go smoothly:

-• Offer to buy the DD non-alcoholic drinks during the game and maybe pitch in for a few snacks to say thanks for their duty.
+• Offer to buy the DD non-alcoholic drinks during the game and maybe pitch in for a few snacks as a thank you.

-• Always offer your tailgating companions non-alcoholic choices, including bottled water.
+• Always offer your tailgating companies non-alcoholic drinks—water is a failsafe!

 • Encourage drinking partygoers to have plenty to eat and drink a non-alcoholic beverage in between drinking alcoholic ones.